intel/neural-compressor/examples/tensorflow/image_recognition/keras_models/mnist/quantization/qat/README.md

 ### Code update

-After prepare step is done, we add quatization and benchmark code to generate quantized model and benchmark.
+After prepare step is done, we add quantization and benchmark code to generate quantized model and benchmark.

 #### Tune
 ```python